100km Plog

 Here is the Strava activity: https://www.strava.com/activities/6018936659

-Here is a fun aftermovie (I want to make a proper one, but this is something to give you an immediately impression of the day) https://youtu.be/tGwNz_aG268
+Here is a fun aftermovie (I wanted to make a proper one, but just ran out out time) https://youtu.be/tGwNz_aG268

 LET'S GET SOME FACTS STRAIGHT